 This quiet book, like most, contains small parts.
 The book is not intended to be used with, and should not be used with babies, toddlers or children that may put the pieces of the quite book in their mouth.

-I made every attempt to ensure that everything was well connected and secure; however, avoid small pieces that could pose a choking hazard.
+I made every attempt to ensure that everything was well connected and secure; however, avoid small pieces that pose a choking hazard.
 Children need to be supervised at all times when using a quiet book.

 There is a video at the end of this post to show you all of the pages in this quiet book.
 It can help with scale and give you a better idea of the finished product.